Govt launches National Curriculum Framework for education of children in 3-8 yrs age group | Education

 The framework noted that while staffing of anganwadis is not complete, it is at high levels.

+It will be transacted over three months, with four hours a day devoted to familiarising children with school environment and to provide experiences for maintaining wellbeing, the NCF said.

-'Vidya pravesh' (entry level education) will enable learning of ethical values and cultural diversity, and interaction with the physical, social and natural environment, it said.
+'Vidya pravesh' (entry level education) will enable learning of ethical values and cultural diversity, and interaction with the physical, social and natural environment, it said The Union education ministry also initiated inclusion of pre-primary classes in the formal schooling system through Balvatikas in Kendriya Vidyalayas, the pedagogy for which is based on the NCF's recommendations.

+''For the first time in 50 Kendriya Vidyalayas, on pilot-mode, we are launching play schools in an institutionalised form with a targeted learning outcome on a pedagogy based on this NCF.
+Here I would like to congratulate the Uttarakhand government which has already included pre-primary into the formal schooling system,'' Pradhan said.

+The NCERT and the education ministry had initiated the process to develop the four NCFs in 2021 in areas of early childhood care and education, school education, teacher education, and adult education, as a part of the implementation of the NEP-2020.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)